Doral Personal Injury Lawyers

 Who will pay for my additional damages?

-If a negligent party causes an accident resulting in injuries or damages greater than $10,000, or permanent injuries (i.e., death), then Florida treats your claim similar to an at-fault state.
-Doing so allows you to file a civil lawsuit against the at-fault party for your damages.
-The at-fault party must then compensate you via their own bodily injury liability insurance or personal assets.
+If a negligent party causes an accident resulting in injuries or damages greater than $10,000 or permanent injuries (i.e., death), then Florida treats your claim similarly to an at-fault state.
+Doing so allows you to file a civil lawsuit against the at-fault party for damages.
+The at-fault party must compensate you via their own bodily injury liability insurance or personal assets.

 In Doral and all of Florida, the law finds the negligent party responsible for any injuries due to an accident.
 Florida law defines negligence as failing to act with a reasonable degree of care expected of someone to prevent and minimize the risk of harm to another individual.